VaradRengaraj/Gen_PES_Pred/README.md

 - How to reach neural network's convergence for different atoms?
 (Generic network)
 - Explore options to fix the coulomb matrix size if neural network's convergence could not be achieved.
 - Force training
+- Integrate with open source package like ASE
+- Deliver a production line code